tureckova/Abdomen-CT-Image-Segmentation/readme.md

 Segmentation Decathlon.

 ## Experiment Planning and Preprocessing
+TODO!!
-This is where the magic happens. nnU-Net can now analyze your dataset and determine how to train its U-Net models.
+Framework can now analyze your dataset and determine how to train its models.
 To run experiment planning and preprocessing for your dataset, execute the following command:

 `python3 experiment_planning/plan_and_preprocess_task.py -t Task07_Pancreas -p 8`